Original post June 8, 2013:

 In the spring of 1986, the person that was elected to sit in the control room all day and watch the alarm panel was Gary Wehunt.
 He was new at the plant, and didn’t know his way around much, so it was easier for him to perform this job.

 The only problem was that Gary had a habit of not paying attention.
-He would either be daydreaming or he would be talking to someone in the control room about something other than the benefits of having a reliable alarm monitoring system.
+He would either be daydreaming, or most likely he would be talking to someone in the control room about something other than the benefits of having a reliable alarm monitoring system.

 So, while Dee (Diana), Andy and I were running around the plant sending alarms into the control room, we would be sitting there waiting for a response from Gary telling us what alarms he received.
 When he wouldn’t reply, we might call on the radio….
 Gary, did you get an alarm?

-Gary would always reply the same way.
-“Just now came in.”
+Gary would always reply the same way by saying, “Just now came in.”
 Well… we knew it didn’t take that long for an alarm to come into the control room, as the control room needed to know immediately when there was an alarm.
-So, some times we would send the same alarm about 20 times in a row one right after the other waiting for Gary to tell us that he received the alarm.
+So, sometimes we would send the same alarm about 20 times in a row one right after the other waiting for Gary to tell us that he received the alarm.

 We tried different ways to “remind” Gary that we needed to know immediately when the alarms came in, and we needed to have him give us the number of the alarm as well.
 But all during the overhaul, we would receive the same response from Gary….
 “Just now came in.”